 How To Price Your Seo Tool

-One of the most challenging and critical pieces to starting your SEO business is determining how much to charge for your SEO tool.
+One of the most challenging aspects to starting a SEO business is determining how much to charge for your SEO tool.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.